 The afternoon was now fading.
 I was only a few blocks from my hotel on Rue du Mont Thabor but needed to accelerate my flanerie if I was to get the siesta that had become a daily ritual for me since retirement.
 But first, a quick snapshot of the church of Saint Roch and another scan of its facade in the hope of spotting a pock mark or two from that fateful day in October, 1795 when ragtag royalist forces were on the march to disrupt the revolutionary government.
 A young unknown army captain and his troops were dispatched to halt this action.
 Royalists and Republicans converged at the church of St. Roch.
 The captain directed an artillery volley into the Royalist mob that was ranged along the church steps – a volley that the historian, Thomas Carlyle, immortalized as the “Whiff of Grapeshot”.
 The Royalists dispersed with a number of dead and wounded.
 This last unsuccessful action by the Royalists effectively ended the French Revolution.
 The captain was hailed as a national hero and five months later was promoted to General of the Italian Campaign.
 His name: Napoleon Bonaparte.

 It was now 7:00 pm and time to change for dinner.
-I had missed my siesta, but as my old boss used to say, “You can sleep when you’re dead.”
+I had missed my siesta, but as my longtime boss and mentor used to say, “You can sleep when you’re dead.”
 Pleasant Friday afternoons and long strolls through the City of Light were definitely meant for the living.

 * The five Royal Squares of Paris: